15 Expats Talk about Health Insurance and Healthcare in Portugal

 We asked people if they have access to good medical care in Portugal.
 They wrote:

 "There is a CUF private hospital in Cascais.
-So far, the care is excellent and the prices are a fraction of what they would be in the US," remarked one in Cascais.
+So far, the care is excellent and the prices are a fraction of what they would be in the US," said one person in Cascais.

 "Healthcare services in Portugal are generally good, with long waiting times for some treatments.
 Portugal has a public healthcare system that is widely used, although some opt to pay for private medical care.
 Those with chronic illnesses can often find quality treatment, including reduced costs for medication.
 Public healthcare providers tend to prioritize preventative treatments and health education, with a focus on promoting healthy lifestyles.
-Overall, Portugal has a robust national healthcare system that provides quality medical care to its citizens," explained one expat.
+Overall, Portugal has a robust national healthcare system that provides quality medical care to its citizens," remarked one expat in Portugal.

 About the Author